TrishaSrikanth-459/DeployStega/docs/reproducible_dataset.md

 ### 2.1 What external researchers receive

 External researchers are provided with a **complete, static dataset release**.
-They are **not required to run any code** from the DeployStega repository in order to use the dataset.
+They are **not required to run any code** from the DeployStega repository.

-The released dataset consists of **fully materialized data files**, described below, which can be loaded using standard JSON tooling.
+The released dataset consists of **fully materialized JSON files** that can be loaded using standard data-processing tools.
+All information required for behavioral, semantic, and cross-layer analysis is contained within the release.

 ---